SeanConnelly/Kozo/README.md

 In the meantime, use studio to create a copy of the Kozo.Template class, naming the new class.

-With that new class open, hit F5 (or view web page) and the page will open directly in the editor.
+With that new class open in classic Studio, hit F5 (or view web page) and the page will open directly in the editor.

 The page will save automatically.